CALAS-CityU/SW-HW-Co-design-of-Dilithium/README.md

 # High-Performance and Configurable SW/HW Co-design of Post-Quantum Signature CRYSTALS-Dilithium

+Important Notes: Our code has passed the Artifact Evaluation (AE) of ACM TRETS.
+We have uploaded full code to the [Zendo website](https://zenodo.org/record/7546038), which fixed errors in this repository and provided more details of the paper results calculation.

 This repository is for our paper "[High-Performance and Configurable SW/HW Co-design of Post-Quantum Signature CRYSTALS-Dilithium](https://dl.acm.org/doi/10.1145/3569456)" published in ACM Transactions on Reconfigurable Technology and Systems (TRETS).
 It hosts a hardware accelerator for the post-quantum signature scheme [CRYSTALS-Dilithium](https://pq-crystals.org/dilithium/), including:

 - a hybrid NTT/INTT module for polynomial multiplication.